koknat/dif/README.md

        -basenames         Convert path/file to file
                           This can be useful when comparing log files which contain temporary directories

+       -lineWordSort      Sort the words in each line (space delimited)

        -round 'string'    Round all numbers according to the sprintf string For example -round '%0.2f'